Do Foundational Audio Encoders Understand Music Structure?: Introduction

 \section{Introduction}

 Music structure analysis (MSA) is a fundamental and challenging task in music information retrieval (MIR)~\cite{MSA_2020_nieto}.
-The goal of MSA is to divide music recordings into non-overlapping consecutive segments and assign labels that define their functional terms such as `intro,' `verse,' `chorus,' and `bridge'~\cite{MSA_2011_smith,MSA_2020_nieto}.
-This process typically involves two main subtasks: \textit{boundary detection}, which identifies the temporal points where segments are separated, and \textit{function prediction}, which classifies segments on the basis of musical similarity and features~\cite{MSA_2020_nieto}.
-MSA algorithms leverage key musical characteristics: segments are relatively homogeneous in attributes like key and instrumentation; sudden shifts in musicality occur at segment transitions; and segments with the same functional label are musically similar and often repeat~\cite{MSA_2020_nieto}.
-Using these characteristics, methods based on self-similarity matrices of audio features such as mel-frequency cepstral coefficients (MFCCs)~\cite{MSA_2019_tralie,MSA_2021_salamon,MSA_2023_buisson}, and chromagrams~\cite{MSA_2019_tralie,MSA_2021_bytedance_ismir,MSA_2023_buisson,MSA_2024_chen} have been proposed.
+MSA aims to divide music recordings into non-overlapping consecutive segments and assigning labels that define their functions, such as `intro,' `verse,' `chorus,' and `bridge'~\cite{MSA_2020_nieto, MSA_2011_smith}.
+This process typically involves two main subtasks: \textit{boundary detection}, which identifies the temporal points where segments are separated, and \textit{function prediction}, which classifies segments based on musical similarity and features~\cite{MSA_2020_nieto}.